 - Demonstrated that physical activity and timing of eating can reduce the development of obesity and inflammation in experimental animals.

 - Demonstrated maternal and paternal diet and exercise affect fat, skeletal muscle, and placental tissue epigenetic processes to contribute to offspring obesity in experimental animals.

 - Demonstrated that obesity increases inflammation in the colon and changes the composition of the colonic microbiome in experimental animals.

 The Grand Forks Human Nutrition Research Center has been a world leader in nutrition research for more than 30 years.
 The current foundation of our research is:

-The Center has numerous partnerships with universities, other government agencies as well as commodity groups.
-A current collaboration with the U. S. Army Institute for Research in Environmental Medicine is pioneering research on sustaining muscle and bone during periods of negative caloric balance.
-The Center also has partnerships with Native American communities and tribal colleges to address obesity, diabetes, heart disease and depression in high-need, under-served communities.
+The Center has numerous partnerships with regional, national, and international universities, local, state, and federal agencies as well as commodity groups.
+The Center also has partnerships with Native American communities and tribal colleges to address obesity, diabetes, and heart disease in high-need, under-served communities.

 The 92,000-square-foot building contains state-of-the-art facilities for research with humans and animals, multiple chemical and biochemical laboratories.
 It has an annual appropriated budget of $9.3 million.